WCW Monday Nitro: Monday Night War

-Nitro is best remembered for the New World Order (nWo), with former WWF wrestlers Scott Hall, Kevin Nash and "Hollywood" Hulk Hogan as rebellious heels plotting to take over the WCW.
+Nitro is best remembered for the New World Order (nWo), with former WWF wrestlers Scott Hall, Kevin Nash and "Hollywood" Hulk Hogan as rebellious heels plotting to take over WCW.
 Despite ratings success, both the angle and stable would later be criticized for the heel wrestlers almost never losing, and for what was seen as overexposure.
 As the nWo expanded, the stable would ultimately split into several warring factions within itself, while most WCW-branded wrestlers would eventually become neutral.

 Changes

-As Raw began to overtake Nitro in the ratings in 1998 thanks to WWF's Attitude Era programming, WCW was frequently criticized for several faults, including an inability to create new stars while over-relying on established stars to support ratings.
+Nitros success forced WWF owner Vince McMahon to usher in the more adult-oriented "Attitude Era".
+In April 1998, Raw beat Nitro in the ratings for the first time in almost two years.
+The shows would continue to trade ratings wins back and forth until November 1998 when Raw pulled ahead of Nitro for good.
+WCW was frequently criticized for several faults, including an inability to create new stars while over-relying on established stars to support ratings.

 On January 4, 1999 Mick Foley, who had wrestled for WCW during the early 1990s as Cactus Jack, won the WWF Championship as Mankind on a pre-taped episode of Raw.
 Nitro announcer Tony Schiavone sarcastically commented on the match, which unexpectedly resulted in Nitro losing in the ratings battle when several hundred thousand viewers switched over to Raw to see the title change.
 That night's episode of Nitro would be notorious for the "Fingerpoke of Doom", in which a WCW World Heavyweight Championship match between Kevin Nash and Hollywood Hogan was quickly revealed to be a ruse that reunited the core members of the nWo as the "nWo Elite".
 The match was universally panned and was considered to have damaged WCW's credibility and begin their decline.